teamhanko/hanko/frontend/elements/README.md

 ### Default Behavior

-The `hanko-elements` package includes English translations by default.
-The element appears in English even when the lang attribute is omitted because "en" serves as the [fallback language](#fallback-language) by default.
+The `hanko-elements` package includes English translations by default and the `lang` attribute can be omitted.

 Script: